Module: Lumberjack::Utils

 end

-Force encode a string to UTF-8.
-Any invalid byte sequences will be ignored and replaced with an empty string.
+Force encode a string to UTF-8, handling invalid byte sequences gracefully.
+Any invalid or undefined byte sequences will be replaced with an empty string, ensuring the result is always valid UTF-8.

 Parameters: